syntony666/syntony666/README.md

 ### Hi, I'm Tony

-Studying at National Taipei University of Technology
+Graduated at National Taipei University of Technology

 Intern in Sunbird Inc.